“I want to build an e-commerce store … but should I use Shopify or WordPress?”

 The main difference between Shopify and WordPress

 In a sentence, the main difference between Shopify and WordPress is that Shopify is an online tool/service, whereas WordPress is a stand-alone software that you need to install yourself.

-In order to use Shopify, all you have to do is go to Shopify.com, and sign up for an account.
+In order to use Shopify, all you have to do is go to Shopify.com and sign up to create an account.
 Once done, you only need to go through a quick setup, and your e-commerce store is up and running.

 To use WordPress as your e-commerce platform, on the other hand, requires a lot more steps:

 - First, you need to buy a domain and a web hosting account where you can have the default version of WordPress installed.

 - You need to pick a theme (design) for your website, plus a handful of plugins to take care of SEO, social media integration and etc.

 - After that, you need a plugin like WooCommerce to provide you with all the e-commerce features (those are not built into WordPress).